 “SUNY's compensation policies and practices must be re-examined and strengthened in order to reflect the highest levels of accountability and transparency,” said Chancellor Zimpher.
 “By moving all compensation for campus presidents and other SUNY leaders through state funding channels, we can tighten our controls to ensure that our policies are strong, open, and competitive.”

 The salary plan was last revised by the Board on September 15, 2009.
 Draft revisions to the plan have been discussed throughout the last year or more, at meetings of the Board's Ad Hoc Committee on Personnel and Salary Plan, and have been discussed with GOER and DOB, among others, but changes have not yet been implemented.

 SUNY's recent practice under Chancellor Zimpher's leadership has been for the Board to approve total compensation for presidents upon initial appointment, which sometimes includes compensation from affiliated private sources, as well as from public sources.
 The stated ranges in the salary plan are only for the State portion of total compensation.

 About the State University of New York

-The State University of New York is the largest comprehensive university system in the United States, educating nearly 463,000 students in more than 7,500 degree and certificate programs on 64 college and university campuses, and online through Open SUNY.
-There are nearly 3 million SUNY alumni worldwide.
+The State University of New York is the largest comprehensive university system in the United States, educating nearly 460,000 students in more than 7,500 degree and certificate programs on 64 college and university campuses, and online through Open SUNY.
+SUNY students and faculty across the state make significant contributions to research and discovery, resulting in nearly $1 billion of externally-sponsored activity each year.
+There are 3 million SUNY alumni worldwide.
 To learn more about how SUNY creates opportunity, visit www.suny.edu.

 Email the Office of Communications